May be available opon request;

-TriCor helps lower levels of cholesterol and triglycerides in the blood.
-When left untreated, high levels of fat and cholesterol in the bloodstream can lead to clogged arteries, eventually causing heart attack or stroke.
+Tricor (fenofibrate) helps lower levels of cholesterol and triglycerides in the blood.
+When left untreated, high levels of fat and cholesterol in the bloodstream can lead to clogged arteries, eventually causing a heart attack or stroke.
+TriCor is usually taken as part of a treatment plan which may also include eating a proper diet, exercising, losing weight and stopping smoking.

 Always follow your doctor’s instructions and use TriCor exactly as prescribed.